 “Olympic Excellence in Attitude Towards Life and Archery Competition”

-“To promote Olympic Archery in Schools to produce character-driven leaders and competitive athletes”
+“To promote Olympic Archery in Schools to produce character-driven leaders and archers”

 What makes Olympic Archery in Schools special?